MidAmerican Energy Company: Renewable energy

 generation in 2004.
-As of March 2014, approximately 2,285 megawatts, or nearly 30 percent, of MidAmerican Energy’s total owned generation capacity came from energy generated by the company’s 1,267 wind turbines.
-In May 2013, MidAmerican Energy announced plans to invest up to $1.9 billion to expand its wind generation fleet and add up to 1,050 megawatts of wind generation in Iowa by year-end 2015.
+As of March 2014, approximately 2,285 megawatts, or nearly 30 percent, of MidAmerican’s total owned generation capacity came from energy generated by the company’s 1,267 wind turbines.
+In May 2013, MidAmerican announced plans to invest up to $1.9 billion to expand its wind generation fleet and add up to 1,050 megawatts of wind generation in Iowa by year-end 2015.
 Siemens Wind Power, the manufacturer of the turbines, states that at the time (December 2013) this was the largest single order of onshore wind power turbines that any company had ever received.
 Components for the turbines are manufactured at two different sites in Iowa and Kansas, and all turbines are to be sited in Iowa.
-Once the expansion is complete, approximately 3,335 megawatts, or approximately 39 percent, of MidAmerican Energy’s total owned generation capacity will come from wind-powered generation from 1,715 wind turbines.
-MidAmerican Energy projects that wind power will supply one third of its energy generation by 2020.
+Once the expansion is complete, approximately 3,335 megawatts, or approximately 39 percent, of MidAmerican’s total owned generation capacity will come from wind-powered generation from 1,715 wind turbines.
+MidAmerican projects that wind power will supply one third of its energy generation by 2020.
 As of 2016, MAE operates 2 GW of SWP turbines and 1 GW GE Wind.
 In June 2016 MAE signed up for 2 GW in Iowa (Wind XI) supplied by Vestas in Colorado, estimated at $2.2 billion.
 On July 26, 2016, MAE agreed to supply power to Facebook, Microsoft and Google datacenters in Iowa from Wind XI.

-In May 2018, MidAmerican Energy announced a new large-scale wind energy project called “Wind XII.”
+In May 2018, MidAmerican announced a new large-scale wind energy project called “Wind XII.”
 The project consists of 591 megawatts worth of energy created by wind in Iowa.
 Wind XII will make MidAmerican the first investor-owned electric utility in the United States to generate renewable energy equal to 100% of its customers usage each year.

 Hiring of veterans

-MidAmerican Energy won the "Military Friendly Employer Award" in 2017 for its efforts to hire veterans.
-On its website, the company provides and "Opportunities for Veterans" section that pinpoints which civilian positions open at the company translate well from a military career.
+MidAmerican won the "Military Friendly Employer Award" in 2017 for its efforts to hire veterans.
+On its website, the company provides an "Opportunities for Veterans" section that pinpoints which civilian positions open at the company translate well from a military career.
 Examples of jobs include engineering, outage project managers, and plant operators.